Java Mobile Media API

 The Mobile Media API (MMAPI) is an API specification for the Java ME platform CDC and CLDC devices such as mobile phones.
-Depending on how it's implemented, the APIs allow applications to play and record sounds and video, and to capture still images.
+Depending on how it is implemented, the APIs allow applications to play and record sounds and video, and to capture still images.
 MMAPI was developed under the Java Community Process as JSR 135.

 Programming concepts

 The Multimedia Java API is based around four main types of classes in the javax.microedition.media package—the Manager, the Player, the PlayerListener and various types of Control.